The Data Culture Playbook

-Create immediate value and engagement for priority use cases, sharing key data insights through dashboards and data visualizations.
+Create immediate value and engagement for priority use cases, sharing key data insights through dashboards and data visualisations.

 What it looks like:

 Create use cases aligned to priority areas to encourage interaction with data.
-These use cases take the form of data assets—visualizations, reports, dashboards, and/or workbooks—that are useful, engaging, and offer insights to help solve immediate business needs.
-Teams across the organization can evolve these assets to suit their own needs and identify other areas that could benefit from additional data assets or data sources.
+These use cases take the form of data assets – visualisations, reports, dashboards and/or workbooks – that are useful, engaging and offer insights to help solve immediate business needs.
+Teams across the organisation can evolve these assets to suit their own needs and identify other areas that could benefit from additional data assets or data sources.
 As these assets evolve, ensure that teams refer back to the definitions outlined in leadership metrics, so everyone is speaking the same language.
-Share victories and patterns of success to help create a virtuous cycle that expands and deepens engagement across the organization.
+Share victories and patterns of success to help create a virtuous cycle that expands and deepens engagement across the organisation.